devrich78/upPIC/README.md

 ___What is your "user profile Pixelated Image Creator" project all about ?___

 "user profile Pixelated Image Creator" ( _pronounced:_ "up" "pic" ) is my very first GitHub project.
-It is a web-based ( initially ) and cross-platform/cross-industry system, concept, and user-interface that is specifically designed to allow you to create your own pixelated Display Image 'on-the-fly' for use anywhere and everywhere ( just mention upPIC is all i ask if you like it ).
+It is a web-based ( initially ) and cross-platform/cross-industry system, concept, and user-interface that is specifically designed to allow you to create your own pixelated Profile-Picture/Display-Image 'on-the-fly' for use anywhere and everywhere ( just mention upPIC is all i ask if you like it ).

 ___Where did the idea for___ [[:](http://GitHub.com/devrich78/upPIC/).[:](http://GitHub.com/devrich78/upPIC/)] ___come from?___

-I created an account for the first time over here on GitHub and got a pretty cool 5x5 pixelated image:
+I created an account for the first time over here on GitHub and got a pretty cool 5x5 pixelated image which GitHub calls a "Identicon":

 ```php
                                          _____